vaniiiii/hAUTH/README.md

 ### Overview

-The Python implementation demonstrates how to integrate AI agents with the Guardian system.
+The Python implementation demonstrates how to integrate AI agents with the hAUTH system.
 The AI agent runs inside a Trusted Execution Environment (TEE) powered by Phala Network, ensuring secure and verifiable execution of the agent's operations.
 This implementation leverages Phala's TEE infrastructure to guarantee that the AI agent's operations are tamper-proof and its credentials remain secure from external access.

 ![AI Agent Interface](ai_agent.png)